Anja-dhnd/Anja-dhnd/README.md

 ⚡ Fun fact:
 I used to study linguistics and translation and love to learn new languages.
-I already speak 5 of them but now, I took a break and decided to switch to programming languages. :information_desk_person:
+I already speak a couple of them but now, I took a break and decided to switch to programming languages. :information_desk_person:

 <div align="center">
  <a href="https://git.io/streak-stats">